csci104/site/resources/final-info/index.md

 ### Overview and Process

-- Time/Date: **{{site.data.schedule.exams[1].time}}**
+- Time/Date: **{{site.data.schedule.exams[2].time}}**
-  - The test will be set for **2 hours.**
+  - The test will be set for **110 minutes**.
+The room is scheduled for 2 hours, so please be a few minutes early.
-  - If you have USC approved accommodations, please confirm with me via email and we will make preparations for your approved time.
+  - If you have USC approved accommodations, please coordinate with {{site.data.people.administrators[0].name}} ({{site.data.people.administrators[0].email}}) and we will make preparations for your approved time.
+All OSAS exams will be taken at the OSAS center, please make your arrangements as soon as possible.
-- Location: {{site.data.schedule.exams[1].location}} (leave a blank seat between you and your neighbor, if possible)
+- Location: (leave a blank seat between you and your neighbor, if possible)
-  - If you have 1.5x time accommodations: ZHS 360
-  - If you have **2x or 1.5x (with other) accommodations** you should schedule your exam at the OSAS offices **for the day of the exam**
+  {% for location in site.data.schedule.exams[2].location %}
+  - {{ location }}
+  {% endfor %}

+- There will be a one page attendance sheet with 1-2 written questions.
-- The final will be on Gradescope
+- The rest will be on Gradescope
-- The exam is **Closed book, Closed notes, Closed Internet (search/reference)**.
-You may use your mind and blank scratch paper but nothing else.
+- The exam is **Closed book, Closed notes, Closed Internet (search/reference/ChatGPT)**.
 - You are allowed 1 **8.5x11 handwritten (front and back) cheatsheet**.
 No **typed** cheat sheets.
 No **single-sided, taped** pages to form a double-sided sheet.
 You will be asked to turn your cheatsheet in when you are done with the exam (so if you want it for posterity, make a copy beforehand).

 <!--